missionpinball/mpf-docs/install/mac.rst

    Installing collected packages: setuptools, cython Successfully installed cython-0.25.2 setuptools-32.3.1

+**4.3 Install Kivy**

+Finally, we need to install a graphics framework called Kivy.

-By default, pip downloads and installs precompiled binaries.
-The Kivy binaries include frameworks that can conflict with the Mac Library frameworks, so it's preferred to install Kivy and build a local binary.
-We can tell pip to not download the precompiled binary:
+By default, pip will download and install precompiled binaries.
+The Kivy binaries include frameworks that can conflict with the Mac Library frameworks we added in step 1, so instead we want pip to download the uncompiled Kivy files and make a new binary.

+We can tell pip to do that with the following command:

 .. code-block:: console

   pip install kivy --no-binary :all:

-This installation may take a couple of minutes.
+The installation of Kivy may take a couple of minutes.

 Installing MPF & MC
 ===================

-5.1 Install MPF & MC (Stable Release)
+7. Install MPF & MC (Stable Release)
 -------------------------------------

 First, double-check that you've activated your virtual enviroment, if you set one up.
-Next you can run pip again to install MPF itself, along with MPF-MC (the `Mission Pinball Framework Media Controller <http://docs.missionpinball.org/en/latest/start/media_controller.html>`_).
+Next you can run pip to install MPF itself, along with MPF-MC (the `Mission Pinball Framework Media Controller <http://docs.missionpinball.org/en/latest/start/media_controller.html>`_).

 Install MPF and MC like this: